abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 And the result is recognizable as absolute path, surronded by '' if it contains space, which is ready to be piped correctly by \|xargs ...

+$ l -c-5
+   find object created less than orequal to 5 minutes ago.
+No unit defaults to be in minute
 $ l -c5h-
    find object created more than or equal to 5 hours ago
 $ l -a5h-7h